 - Service User Alliance: Opportunity for 1 CBUG member

-This meeting,at St Pancras Hospital is a space for representatives of different service user groups to come together and share news and opportunities and feed back on services.
-Meetings take place roughly every 4-6 weeks on a Friday afternoon 2-4pm.
+This meeting at St Pancras Hospital is a space for representatives of different service user groups to come together and share news and opportunities and feed back on services.
+Meetings take place every month usually on a Friday afternoon 2-4pm.

 - Highgate User Forum: Opportunity for 1 Patients Council member